ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    |<-- Authentication Credential Response: 2.05 (Content) --|
    |                                                         |
 ~~~~~~~~~~~
-{: #fig-public-key-3 title="Message Flow of Authentication Credential Exchange to Request the Authentication Credentials of all the Group Members" artwork-align="center"}
+{: #fig-public-key-3 title="Message Flow of Authentication Credential Request-Response to Obtain the Authentication Credentials of all the Group Members" artwork-align="center"}

 ~~~~~~~~~~~
 Request: